DE-cr/BSBmonCR/README.md

-(blue, 10 °C to each full vertical bar, 49 °C here) and (also optional) [solar power display](#solar-power-display) (most recent power reading in red, 100 W to each full vertical bar, 520 W here, and current day's energy total in green, 1 kWh to each full horizontal bar, 2.4 kWh here).
+(blue, 10 °C to each full vertical bar, 49 °C here) and (also optional) [solar power display](#solar-power-display) (most recent power reading in red, 100 W to each full vertical bar, 520 W here, and current day's energy total in green, 1 kWh to each full horizontal bar, 2.4 kWh here):

 ![fixed buffer temp scale and pv](images/BSBmonCR_fixed_buffer_scale_and_pv.png)